-You’ve just installed a gorgeous new fire pit with Four Seasons Landscaping, and just in time for that cooler fall weather!
-But before you begin grouping up for those family evenings and fire pit parties, there are a few details you should familiarize yourself with.
-Namely (in this case), how to reduce the amount of smoke your pit gives off.
-Nothing spells mood ruiner like a face full of miserable, cloying smoke, and the experts at Four Seasons are here to assist!
+You’ve just installed a gorgeous new fire pit with Four Seasons Landscaping, but before you begin grouping up for those family evenings and fire pit parties, there are a few details you should familiarize yourself with!

 Dry Wood Is Good Wood

 The primary factor that determines the amount of smoke your flame gives off is what you’re burning.
 Avoid using “young” logs in your fire.
 Young specifically refers to not only youngling trees (saplings are a no-no!), but to logs that have not had time to properly cure.
 A properly seasoned log should be left to a dry, warm area for at least six months.
 More, if your climate is wet or humid.